yuejiangedu/MOOZStudio/README.md

 ## 本地化

 You can help translate resource files in both of [app](https://github.com/cncjs/cncjs/tree/master/src/app/i18n) and [web](https://github.com/cncjs/cncjs/tree/master/src/web/i18n) directories from English to other languages.
 Check out [Localization guide](https://github.com/cncjs/cncjs/blob/master/CONTRIBUTING.md#localization) to learn how to get started.
-If you are not familiar with GitHub development, you can [open an issue](https://github.com/cncjs/cncjs/issues) or send your translations to cheton@gmail.com.
+If you are not familiar with GitHub development, you can [open an issue](https://github.com/cncjs/cncjs/issues).

 | Locale                                                                 | Language                       | Status | Contributors                                                                               |
 | :--------------------------------------------------------------------- | :----------------------------- | :----- | :----------------------------------------------------------------------------------------- |